MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample5.md

 ![Time and Angle](images/tutorials/visualization/V6_06.png "Time and Angle")

 ## Exercises
-1. Change rotation speed
+1. Change the rotation speed.
-2. change rotation angle
+2. change the rotation angle.
-3. Pause rotation on pressing {{< keyboard "SPACE" >}}
+3. Pause the rotation on pressing {{< keyboard "SPACE" >}}.

 ## Summary
 * The module `SoGVRVolumeRenderer` renders paged images like DICOM files in a GVR.